YinJC/uk-tex-faq/FAQ-linmacnames.md

----
-layout: page
-title: Non-letters in macro names
+# Non-letters in macro names
----

 New LaTeX users are often suprised that macro definitions containing non-letters, such as